bonham000/fcc-react-tests-module/README.md

-#This is a demo prototype for a module to run tests against React code in an in-browser code editor#
+#Free Code Camp React/Redux Challenge Development#

+###This repo contains an in-browser test module prototype for React/Redux code and the proposed React & Redux challenges for the Free Code Camp Curriculum Expansion.###

 [See this project live here](http://hysterical-amusement.surge.sh/)

-*View the CHALLENGE_MAP file to see an overview of the challenges and their development progress.*
+*View `CHALLENGE_MAP.md` to see an overview of the challenges and their development progress.*

+---

-To create a new challenge to test use the template challenge in the `src/challenge-templates` directory and then import it in `src/App.js`:
+To contribute a new challenge find a challenge that needs to be written from the CHALLENGE_MAP and use the appropriate template challenge in the `src/challenge-templates` directory and then import it in `src/App.js`, changing the `#` to the appropriate challenge `#`:

 ###Add an Import for your Challenge:###